yidinghao/cinnamonlab-website/index.md

 {% capture text %}

-Cinnamonlab conducts cutting-edge research in computational linguistics, AI interpretability, and social aspects of AI using a diverse range of interdisciplinary methods and perspectives.
+Our research focuses on six thematic areas: analysis of representations, linguistic evaluation, theory of architectures, theoretical linguistics, AI and society, and foundations of computational linguistics.

 {%
   include button.html